 Volunteer Appreciation Banquet

 Volunteers are important members of the Southeast hospice team.
 That’s why we recognize their service each year with an Appreciation/Award Banquet.
 McCombs Funeral Home and Cremation Center recommended and began sponsoring the Appreciation Banquet in 2002.
-Volunteers are selected each year for their outstanding service and years of volunteerism.
-The Gabriel Award recognizes the top volunteer and their name is added to a perpetual plaque located in Southeast Hospital.
+Staff attend to show their appreciation to our volunteers.

 Southeast Hospice Service Areas

 Southeast Hospice currently serves all of the following southeast Missouri counties:

 - Cape Girardeau

 Southeast Hospice currently serves portions of the following southeast Missouri counties:

 - Hospital based Not-for-profit agency